deargle/deargle.github.io/_posts/2021-08-12-Metasploitable2-in-vagrant.md

 too fragile -- too far removed from the origin.
 And why take the easy road when you can spend 10x as long doing it yourself!

-There are some show-stoppers that need addressed.
-The interesting part is that when I hit the gotchas, I had no recollection of hitting them before.
+There were some show-stopper problems.
+The interesting part is that when I hit these gotchas, I had no recollection of hitting them before.
 But I _did_ have my already-working Metasploitable2 libvirt box to reference.
 It was basically my own golden image on top of the Rapid7 golden image -- a disk that I got working at one point, but couldn't replicate the steps.
 It "just worked."
 That's